 Air Seychelles stresses that this is different from liquidation, whereby a liquidator is appointed to take control of the company’s assets to sell and repay creditors.

 Bernard Pool and Suketu Patel have been appointed as administrators of Air Seychelles.
 Their task will be to consider the optimum ways of restructuring the company and settling its debts, it adds.

 The airline says it has faced significant challenges over the past 18 months arising from the COVID-19 pandemic and its impact on international travel and tourism.

 It highlights the financial difficulties arose mainly due to significant debt that was incurred while under the stewardship of Etihad Airways, which was previously a 40% shareholder.

-The debt includes monies owed to Etihad and loans amounting to $72 million Seychelles rupees (US$5.5 million) that are funded by the capital markets and are controlled by the bondholders of EA Partners.
+The debt includes monies owed to Etihad and loans amounting to US$72 million that are funded by the capital markets and are controlled by the bondholders of EA Partners.

 The airline says the Seychelles government later bought Ehihad’s shares at a discount, making it the sole shareholder, the first step in a planned restructuring of the company.
 The government and the airline have also agreed that ensuring the viability of Air Seychelles and its operations are of national interest, it says.

 While there have been discussions with EA Partners, an agreement has yet to be reached, the press release notes.
 The government’s ability to assist Air Seychelles financially is limited by the capping arrangements with the International Monetary Fund (IMF), where no further airline subsidy is permitted, it adds.

 Smart Aviation Asia Pacific previously reported that creditors have petitioned for the airline to be wound up.

 Air Seychelles says the petition exerts pressure and is counter productive.
 If the company is liquidated, creditors will only receive a very small fraction of monies owed and also leave the airline’s employees unemployed.